 - The patient will feel immediate severe pain on the thumb side of the wrist.

 - There will be rapid swelling and bruising may appear.

 - The thumb may appear deformed depending on the level of bone displacement.

 - Severe pain when trying to move the thumb.

 A Rolando fracture is a break to the bones at the base of the thumb joint.
 This is called the carpometacarpal joint because it is where the carpal bone in the wrist joins the metacarpal bone.

-The difference between a Rolando fracture and a Bennett fracture is that with a Rolando fracture the base of the metacarpal is fractured into 2 or 3 fragments (occasionally more).
-This is known as a T or Y shaped fracture due to its appearance.
+The difference between a Rolando fracture and a Bennett fracture is that with a Rolando fracture, the base of the metacarpal is fractured into 2 or 3 fragments.
+This is known as a T or Y shaped fracture because of its appearance.